 In the planning stage, you should focus on taking your learnings and creating an executable plan.
 This will require diving deeper into the areas you looked into during the research phase, as well as answering new questions.

 At Wilbur Labs, we create a “Concept Evaluation” which is our own version of a business plan.
 Whatever format you choose, it’s important to have a written plan that organizes all your research into an actionable plan that looks at every angle of your idea.

 We like to work backwards during this stage, thinking about how we want the business to look 3 to 5 years ahead and then build a roadmap to get there.
 In our Concept Evaluation, we answer a number of questions, including but not limited to:

-- What does the product look like at launch, year 1, year 2, etc?
+- What does the product look like at launch, year one, year two, and beyond?

-- How will you get customers (marketing/distribution)?
+- How will you get customers — think: marketing or distribution?
 How much will it cost?

 - What are the sources of revenue?

 - What’s the expected lifetime value of a customer?

 - How will you retain customers long-term to boost lifetime value?